wizofe/ao-baby-tracker/README.md

-# Ao Eye tracking for babies
+# Ao: An eye tracking platform for babies

 ## Introduction